pedrotgn/pyactor/doc/tutorial.rst

 in order when the work is finished.
 Also, if you add a callback to a finished future, it will be directly invoked.

-It is also possible to add a callback to a method from another actor by passing also its proxy.
-See :ref:`sample11` for more deep detail in Futures.
+See :ref:`sample11` for a more complex sample on Futures.

-.. note:: :meth:`~.add_callback` needs to be called from an actor to another
+.. note:: :meth:`~.add_callback` needs to be called from inside an actor,
-    actor, specifying a method of an actor (also the actor, if it is different from the one that makes the addition).
+    specifying a method of that same actor.

 .. note:: The method treated as a callback must have one unique parameter, which
     is the future.
 Inside the method you can use :meth:`~.result` to get the